 As for Search Volume, accuracy is important here.
 If you targeting Google specifically in a specific market, having a tool that allows you to do that will be necessary for you.
 If you are looking for data that includes Google sites like YouTube, then using a tool that includes YouTube search volume will be important to you.

-For AdWords Competition or Paid Competition, having accurate data also will be important because you will need to accurately plan and budget your SEM campaigns.
-Twinword Ideas is a free keyword tool that gets its AdWords competition and CPC data directly from Google.
+For Ads Competition or Paid Competition, having accurate data also will be important because you will need to accurately plan and budget your SEM campaigns.
+Twinword Ideas is a free keyword tool that gets its Ads competition and CPC data directly from Google.

 3 Comments